 The games provide examples of:

-- The series borrows the Flashback mechanic from another Codemasters' racing series, GRiD since DiRT 2.
+- Anti-Frustration Features: DiRT 2 and 3 borrow the Flashback mechanic from another Codemasters' racing series, GRiD.

 - Car Fu: